Docs / Deadlines & Extensions

 2. Click More Actions > Extend Deadline

-4. Enter the reason for extension
+4. Enter the Reason for the extension (required)

 The system will: